Elizabeth Lyon (criminal): Life with Jack Sheppard

 Jonathan Wild—a vigilante known as the "Thief-Taker General"—joined the chase for Sheppard.
 He joined Lyon in a brandy house in Temple Bar and either threatened her or got her drunk; she gave the details of where Sheppard could be found.
 He was subsequently arrested and taken to Newgate Prison.
 On 13 August 1724 he was tried and found guilty.
 He pleaded for transportation, but was sentenced to death by hanging.
 His execution was scheduled for 4 September and he was returned to Newgate where he was given the Condemned Hold, the cell given to prisoners awaiting their execution.
 The writer Aaron Skirboll described it as "one of the safest cells in all of England".
 Sheppard began sawing through one of the iron bars of the cell.
 By 31 August he had created enough space to squeeze through.
 Lyon and her friend, the prostitute Polly Maggot, helped Sheppard through the gap and provided him with a set of women's clothes; he walked out of the prison's front gates.

 After the escape Lyon and Sheppard went to a tavern in Westminster and then to another in Holborn, where he removed the chains and fetters he was still wearing.
 She was arrested the day after his escape and given emetics to force her to say where Sheppard was hiding, but to no avail.
 She was held for three months; it was the last time the two would meet.
 He evaded capture for ten days but was rearrested on Finchley Common on 10 September and executed on 16 November 1724 at Tyburn.
 (Note: After his arrest Sheppard was returned to Newgate and kept in a fourth-floor cell nicknamed "the castle"; Sugden reports that he was "fettered and handcuffed, and his fetters were secured to an iron staple in the floor by a great horse padlock".
 Despite the precautions, on 15 October he managed to escape again.
 He was recaptured in 31 October in a brandy shop in Drury Lane, where he was very drunk and wearing some of the fine clothes he had stolen a few days before.)

-On the day of his execution Sheppard had a pamphlet printed.
-As Lyon had given details of his whereabouts to Wild, Sheppard described her as "a more wicked, deceitful and lascivious wretch there is not living in England.
+On the day of his execution a pamphlet was printed.
+Although it showed Sheppard as the author, it was likely to have been written by Daniel Defoe; the writer Horace Bleackley suggests it was possible that some of the content could have come from conversations between Defoe and Sheppard.
+In the pamphlet, the author describes her as "a more wicked, deceitful and lascivious wretch there is not living in England.
 She has prov'd my bane".
 He also allocated the blame for his downfall on Hind and Lyon:

 After all I may justly lay the blame of my temporal and ... my eternal ruin on Joseph Hind, a button-mould maker, who formerly kept the Black Lyon alehouse in Drury Lane; the frequenting of this wicked house brought me acquainted with Elizabeth Lyon, and with a train of vices, as before I was altogether a stranger to.